William Spurrett Fielding-Johnson: Family

 Fielding Johnson married, firstly in 1918, Gwendolen (or Gwendoline) Edith Whetstone, daughter of the late Walter Whetstone (1863–1904) of Shirley Lodge, Knighton, Leicester and his wife Edith Caroline Beckingham; her mother, daughter of James Beckingham of Burnopfield, had remarried in 1908, to Ernest Varvill Hiley, and was known later as Lady Hiley.

 The couple resided at Strancliffe, Barrow on Soar; and later at Marske-by-Sea and Sawley.
 There was an only son of the marriage, Hugh Henry (1921–1945).
 He was killed over Germany, taking part in Operation Clarion on 22 February 1945.
 The marriage ended in divorce in 1929, with Gwendolen bringing an action for divorce because of adultery, which was not defended.
 Gwendolen died in a road accident in 1935.

-Fielding Johnson married, secondly in 1931 at the Savoy Chapel, Noel Earle née Downes-Martin, of Killoskehane Castle, Co.
-Tipperary.
+Fielding Johnson married, secondly in 1931 at the Savoy Chapel, Noel Earle née Downes-Martin, of Killoskehane Castle, County Tipperary.
 She had married, firstly in 1918, Eric Greville Earle, the marriage being dissolved in 1931, and Earle marrying that year Diana Harley.
 Noel had four sons with Earle, the eldest Cecil Diccon being accidentally killed while serving in the Royal Horse Artillery on 15 November 1945.

 In 1930 Fielding Johnson moved to Compton Bassett in Wiltshire.
 He bought Manor Farm there that year, later adding Streete Farm and in 1936 Dugdale's Farm, and built up a dairy herd.